Being a collection of random thoughts by a writer who seems to attract weirdness.

 Dr. Missy: Your first book is ELLIE McDOODLE: HAVE PEN, WILL TRAVEL from Bloomsbury USA, which received Two Thumbs Up and a Hoohah from Dr. Missy.
 Your forthcoming book is ELLIE McDOODLE: NEW KID IN SCHOOL, also from Bloomsbury.
 Who the heck is Ellie McDoodle?
 Are you Ellie McDoodle?

-I was embarrassed to be alive.
+Ruth Barshaw: Nooo.
+She's more brave than I ever was.
+When I was a kid, mostly I was embarrassed to be alive.
 Still, we do share many of the same afflictions and idiosyncrasies.
 The Ellie books have a lot of little truth-becomes-art moments in them.
 Like where Ben-Ben is eating Ellie's favorite cereal, with his toes, right out of the box.
 In real life it was my daughter, Katie (who Ben-Ben is based on, incidentally).
 Editors think I'm wildly imaginative, but really I just lead a twisted life.

-London.
+DM: England.
+1942.
+The Second World War at its height.
+Bombs falling in London.
 U-Boats on the prowl in the English Channel.
 Spies everywhere.
 Food, gas, and clothing rationed.
 Many people sleep in tube stations because they no longer feel safe on the surface.
 Instead of writing about that, you created a story about a girl who goes on a camping trip.
 Were you inspired by wartime England or was it something else?

-National Guard when he got back home.
+RB: Actually it was the Korean War.
+My dad was a Major and enlisted in the National Guard when he got back home.
 Every summer he'd spend two weeks at National Guard camp in northern Michigan.
 Because he and my mom had 7 kids and it'd be insane to leave her alone with us for two long weeks every year, we went with him and camped at the state park nearby.
 The Ellie story came from those annual trips.
 So did my affinity for raccoons, packing things efficiently, and campfire smell.

 DM: Tell us about Fing Fang Fooey.